Skip to main content

 Lead with the business readout, then use charts as evidence.
 Your month-end summary should answer: what changed, why it likely changed, and what that means for the business.
 Clicks and impressions can stay in the report, but they should support the story, not replace it.

-End with one decision the client should make or approve by Add current benchmark after verification.
+End with one decision the client should make or approve by the confirmed decision deadline.
+If the date is not confirmed yet, label the timing as pending client confirmation.
 If the report does not trigger a decision, it becomes a status archive.

 Different reporting setups trade setup effort for reliability risk and maintenance load.